hubmapconsortium/ingest-validation-tools/docs/celldive/index.md

-In the portal: Cell DIVE not in Portal
+In the portal: Cell DIVE not in Portal / cell-dive not in Portal

 ## Metadata schema